All Episodes

 9-11 never happened?

-Or we're going to reframe why it happened and who did it and for what reason?
+Are we going to reframe why it happened and who did it and for what reason?

 And somehow it's our fault.

-Investigators concluded that Hassan's activities did not warrant a more formal investigation, even though the Imam had ties to Al-Qaeda operatives, and was the author of a popular website espousing jihadist activity.
+Investigators concluded that Hassan's activities did not warrant a more formal investigation, even though the Imam had ties to al-Qaeda operatives and was the author of a popular website espousing jihadist activity.

-I have some of what he posted on that website about jihadist activity.
+Some of what he posted on that website about jihadist activity.

-Uh this make you feel safer out there, folks.
+This make you feel safer out there, folks.

-From Reuters, tireless defenders of the faith at Reuters, Fort Hood suspect contacted Islamist, U.S. intelligence agencies, learned an army psychiatrist contacted an Islamist sympathetic to Al-Qaeda.
+From Reuters, tireless defenders of the faith at Reuters, Fort Hood suspect contacted Islamist U.S. intelligence agencies, learned an army psychiatrist contacted an Islamist sympathetic to al-Qaeda.

 They relayed the information to authorities before the man allegedly went on a shooting spree that killed 13 people in Texas last week.

-They said the uh information was given to federal authorities who determined Hassan's writings were largely consistent with his academic work, offering no hint that he was planning an attack or was following orders from anybody.
+They said the information was given to federal authorities who determined Hassan's writings were largely consistent with his academic work, offering no hint that he was planning an attack or was following orders from anybody.

 The 10 to 20 communications between Hassan and the cleric continued into 2009.